OscarW99/fastapi/README.md

-A repositiry dedicated towards learning API development with python
+A repositiry dedicated towards learning API development with python.

 Following The the tutorial 'Python API Development - Comprehensive Course for Beginners' by  'Sanjeev Thiyagarajan'